Menu

 In gynaecology, patients range from those who have chronic disorders which are not life threatening but interfere significantly with quality of life, such as thyroid disease, to those where an acute emergency presentation is the first indication of a gynaecological problem.

 Gynaecology is concerned with the well-being and health of the female reproductive organs and the ability to reproduce, which involves a lot of the endocrine system I mentioned above.
-When one part of this system goes awry, so can others, so sex hormone imbalances and adrenal issues for example are pretty common with thyroid problems.
+When one part of this system goes awry, so can others, so sex hormone imbalances and adrenal issues.

 You will usually be referred to an obstetrician when pregnant or a gynaecologist for reproductive system related symptoms or issues – both are included on the NHS in the UK.